Numbness related to nerve compression

-You don’t have to live with the symptoms of a pinched nerve, like numbness, pain, and other conditions that prevent you from doing the things you love to do.
-Contact LSI today for more information?and we will begin the process of helping you reclaim your life, starting with a free MRI or CT scan review.
+You don’t have to live with the symptoms of a pinched nerve, like numbness, pain and other conditions that prevent you from doing the things you love.
+Contact Laser Spine Institute today for more information and a no-cost MRI review* to see if you may be a candidate for minimally invasive spine surgery.